zhouzhongyuan/blog/contents/articles/promises-vividly-explained/index.md

 Notice `setTimeout` went away?
 That's temporary, it will be coming back.
 But one thing at a time.

-We still have a ways to go before our Promises fully meet the spec, but they are already pretty powerful.
+We still have quite a few more things in the spec to implement, but our Promises are already pretty powerful.
 One thing this system allows is for us to call `then()` as many times as we want, we will always get the same value back

 ```javascript
 var promise = doSomething();